misahub2023/Benchmarking-Codes-of-the-WCEBleedGen-dataset/README.md

 - `--input_size`: (Optional) Specifies the size of the input image.
 Default is 224.

 - `--filters`: (Optional) Specifies the number of filters for each convolutional layer in the UNet model.
 Default is [64, 128, 256, 512].
-Only applicable for the UNet model.
+Only applicable for the Unet model.

 - `--learning_rate`: (Optional) Specifies the learning rate for the optimizer.
 Default is 0.001.
 ## Training the Models